usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 - Personal safety
 - Civil or criminal violations

-Required assurance levels for digital transactions are determined by assessing the potential impact of each of the above categories using the potential impact values described in Federal Information Processing Standard (FIPS) 199, “Standards for Security Categorization of Federal Information and Information Systems.”
+Required assurance levels for digital transactions are determined by assessing the potential impact of each of the above categories using the potential impact values described in Federal Information Processing Standard (FIPS) 199, "Standards for Security Categorization of Federal Information and Information Systems."

 The three potential impact values are: